benwake1/signaldeck-ci-server/README.md

 Go to **Testing → Test Runs** and click **Run Tests** in the top-right.
 Select project, suite, and branch, then click **Run**.
 The job is dispatched to the queue immediately.

-Click **View** on the queued run to open the live view, where console output updates as tests run.
+Click **View** on the queued run to open the live view, where console output updates in real time via WebSockets.

 ---